mal-lang/vehicleLang/README.md

 ### Project's file structure

 The language itself is found on the *.mal files of this project while the test cases are located on the [src/test/java](src/test/java) folder.
-The [vehicleIndex.html](/vehicleIndex.html) file provides a useful representation of all the modeled attack steps on every modeled asset.
+The compiler generated vehicleLang.html file (typically found under the ./target/generated-sources directory of the project) provides a useful representation of all the modeled attack steps on every modeled asset.
 Finally, on the [doc](doc/) folder the documentation of vehicleLang can be found.

 ### Usage